dhanushanthp/Level2Trader/ReadMe.md

 # Backlog
-1. Filter out the smaller size trades on time and sales
+1. Filter out the smaller size trades on time and sales.
+Where remove the top sizes less than 1K
 2. Change the top sales on bid and ask over period from 1 min to shorter time frame (10s).
 So we can enter and exit trade fast.
 Don’t need to wait for whole 1 min.
 But check whether it’s working on 1 min. def myround(x, base=5): return base * round(x/base)